Applications for the Fall 2022 cohort open October 1, 2021.

 Specific additional requirements prior to admission include at least one course in statistics, as well as coursework in at least two of the following three areas: biological sciences, physical sciences, and the social sciences (including policy and economics).
 Students are not expected to have identified a faculty advisor prior to joining the program if admitted.
 Students from underrepresented and diverse racial, ethnic, cultural, socioeconomic, and disciplinary backgrounds are encouraged to apply.

-In order to ensure intensive interactions among students, faculty, practitioners and other CSP affiliates, cohorts will remain small.
+In order to ensure intensive interactions among students, faculty, practitioners and other CSP affiliates, cohorts will remain small (~10 students per cohort).
 Based on financial need and program resources, CSP offers a limited number of fellowships for incoming Masters of Science students (packages may cover a portion or a combination of tuition, fees, or living stipend).

 If you have questions regarding the application process for the Masters of Science Program or are interested in the PhD Designated Emphasis Program, please contact us at email@example.com.

 How To Apply for the Master of Science

 Your application for graduate study at UC Santa Cruz must be completed, submitted, and paid for through the online application by the deadline.

 - Coastal Science & Policy statement of purpose